-The CWC research team investigates the creation of citizens within the welfare state.
+The STATELEARN research team investigates the creation of citizens within the welfare state.
 This includes a keen interest in comparative welfare state studies, educational and social reforms, international and transnational education transfer, migration and migrant education, social cohesion and inclusion strategies, crafting of the nation state through education, and church and secularization reforms.

 Centre for Education policy research (CFU)

 This programme examines higher education nationally and internationally in the field between social development and educational policy movements at macro and meta levels, investigating the consequences and influence on and development of educational institutions' organizational, educational and pedagogical work on the development, planning, implementation and evaluation of education and teaching.

 The ETP research team studies policies and practices of educational transitions at primarily the local level with particular attention to specific regional contexts and conditions (at e.g. the municipal or regional level).
 This includes the transition of adolescents from compulsory schooling to upper-secondary education and further onto the labor market.